MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

   **YAML: disableCertCheck** - (Optional) Default is *false*.

-- <a name="createBuildIssues">**Log task results as build issues:**</a> When enabled, task results are logged as build warnings/errors in addition to the summary section output.
+- <a name="createBuildIssues">**Log task results as build issues:**</a> When enabled, warnings and errors emitted by the task are also logged as regular build warnings/errors.
+This makes them visible on the build summary page.
+If this option is disabled, warnings and errors are only displayed in the task summary section. **Note:** The option does **not** impact the task result.
+Even if it is disabled, the task will still fail when one of the policies is violated.
 This option is enabled by default.

   **YAML: createBuildIssues** - (Optional) Default is *true*.